decilem/MA-RE-LicenseCourseNotes/README.md

 ##### Massachusetts Wetlands Protection Act

 The act requires a buffer zone (an area where you cannot build anything) of 100 feet from any wetlands.
-The DEP or local conservation commission may permit certain minor changes after 50 feet, and may also permit certain changes within the buffer zone, subject to DEP regulations, though typically no changes may be made to the wetland itself.
+The DEP or local conservation commission may permit certain minor changes after **50 feet**, and may also permit certain changes within the buffer zone, subject to DEP regulations, though typically no changes may be made to the wetland itself.

 [MA Wetland and Wetland Change Areas Map](http://maps.massgis.state.ma.us/images/dep/omv/wetviewer.htm)